How much is snowmobile insurance in Ontario?

 Do I need a helmet to ride a snowmobile?

 The short answer is yes.
-You can theoretically ride without a helmet on your own property, but it’s not a great idea.
+You can theoretically ride without a helmet on your own property, but it’s not safe.
 On common trails, helmets are the law.

 A ticket for riding without a helmet is equivalent to a speeding ticket in Ontario.
 If you get convicted, it will affect what you pay both for snowmobile and auto insurance.